jonathankamau/cp1-amity-allocation/README.md

       $ git clone Setting Up for Development

-These are instructions for setting up HealthChecks Django app in development environment.
+These are instructions for setting up Amity app in development environment.

     prepare directory for project code and virtualenv:

-      $ mkdir -p ~/webapps
+      $ mkdir -p ~/amity
-      $ cd ~/webapps
+      $ cd ~/amity

     prepare virtual environment (with virtualenv you get pip, we'll use it soon to install requirements):